g3k0/MintGovernance/README.md

     * ALCHEMY_API_KEY

     Such variables are provided by Alchemy and you can find them in your Alchemy account.
-3. use the `scripts/deploy.sh` script to deploy the 2 contracts in the Goerli test network by running:
+3. use the `scripts/1_deploy.sh` script to deploy the 2 contracts in the Goerli test network by running:

     ```shell
+    npx hardhat run scripts/1_deploy.js --network goerli
+    ```
+    take note of the contracts addresses released.

+    If you want to know which are all the methods available for the contracts deployed, you can find them in the [Goerli Etherscan DApp](https://goerli.etherscan.io/), searching by contract address.

+    If you are lazy and you don't want to deploy the contracts, you can use these already deployed:
+    * MyGovernor: `0x46FDB12B1691850C4C90421C625a6CddE53f1aEc`
+    * MyToken: `0xfE2d64AE8910E1Be1Ac87BCAB7431B78bEAf19f9`

+4. Delegate the vote to yourself, by running the delegate script:

+    ```shell
-    npx hardhat run scripts/deploy.js --network goerli
+    npx hardhat run scripts/1_delegate.js --network goerli
     ```

 Some useful HardHat commands are: